 OK, we did pull into port many times, and out to sea I saw whales playing in our ship’s wake, dolphins escorting us into port, giant sea turtles swimming alongside, giant icebergs cruising by, as well as some ethereal times when out at in the middle of the ocean a dense, insulating, almost otherworldly fog would envelop the ship.

 Vegetable gardening, solving acrostics, astronomy, writing, and drawing.
 I am relearning the flute and trying to learn the Theremin as it fits in with my love of classic Sci-Fi movies—but mercy, that is one difficult instrument to learn.
-Also, I am trying to learn Japanese.

 The Shakespeare Birthday Celebration is an all-day event with sword fights, Shakespearean insults, puppet plays, poetry readings, and a variety of short talks covering the wide range of influence Shakespeare has on every storytelling media.
 Held every April, if you are in the area, it is worth checking out.

+I also do a bit of cosplay, whether going to a Ren Faire as a monk, coming to class on Halloween as a Steampunk field scientist, or appearing as a Starfleet officer or a samurai to match the topic for my Shakespeare Birthday Festival talk.
 I also sometimes dress up as Charles Dickens and give a public reading of A Christmas Carol in mid-December, before the Christmas break.
 I am a life-long fan of A Christmas Carol and teach the story whenever I teach English 102.